mickel8/mickel8.github.io/index.md

 # quic-debug

-All information provided on this site should be considerd as 'probably valid'.
+Everything on this site should be considerd as 'probably'.
+If I write "ABC sends message A and receives message B" I mean "ABC probably sends message A and probably receives message B".